Ivano-Frankivsk National Medical University

-The university is situated in Ivano city in the northwest of Ukraine and is a leading higher education establishment in the region, with a higher accreditation level.
-The university provides continuity of higher medical education: Junior Specialist – a Bachelor – a Medical Specialist – a Master – a post graduate.
+The university is an accredited Higher education institution and provides medical education from undergraduate to postgraduate level.
 The university history started in 1945 and is listed in the WHO Directory of Medical Schools and in the US FAIMER International Medical Education Directory (IMED).

 The university is one of the few Medical Universities in Ukraine to be designated as a “National Medical University” by the government of Ukraine.